 To fulfill FERPA requirements, the university has established policies on student records.
 These policies outline a student’s rights regarding their records, where records about the student may be kept and maintained, what kinds of information are in those records, the conditions under which the student or anyone else may have access to information in those records, and what action a student can take if it is believed that the information in their record is inaccurate or that the student’s rights have been compromised.
 The policies on student records are on the web at www.txstate.edu/effective/upps/upps-01-04-31.html.
 For more information or to receive a copy, contact:

 Because the university does not maintain all student records in one location, each office maintains student records as required.
-Copies of the university’s policies on student records and the pertinent federal law, FERPA, are posted in the Registrar’s Office.
+Copies of the university’s policies on student records and the pertinent federal law, FERPA, are posted in the Office of the University Registrar.

 For information on facilities and services for disabled students, contact: